Shayanny/Computational-Theory/README.md

 **Challenge:** Handle messages of any length and add the right padding.
 For me this was the hardest problem to understand.

 **What I did:**
-- I used a generator function because it's memory efficient
+- I used a generator function by using yield , since it's memory efficient
 - I tested with empty messages, tiny messages, and tricky boundary cases
 - I used clear variable names like `BLOCK_SIZE` and `msg_len_bits` instead of cryptic abbreviations